CodeLearnerCloud/3-column-preview-card-component/README.md

 ### Useful resources

-- [Github](https://github.com/anoshaahmed/3-column-preview-card) (Anosha Ahmed) - This helped me for Style.
+- [Anosha Ahmed](https://github.com/anoshaahmed/3-column-preview-card) - This helped me for Style.
 I really liked this pattern and will use it going forward.

 ## Author